zkamvar/isc-proposal/isc-proposal.md

 Lessons that demonstrate the shell, SQL, Make, Python, and other languages have output, tables, and figures manually copy and pasted by hand.
 This manual process creates a bottleneck in lesson development that can lead to spurious errors and increases barriers to adoption.

-With the advent of Quarto, which uses a similar two-step model for rendering documents, we propose to replace the underlying engines for rendering our websites from a {knitr}/pandoc-based approach to one that takes advantage of Quartos polyglot features.
+With the advent of Quarto, which uses a similar two-step model for rendering documents, we propose to replace the underlying engines for rendering our websites from a {knitr}/pandoc-based approach to one that takes advantage of Quarto's polyglot features.

+We have lowered the barrier for others to access our evidence-based approach to lesson design and deployment.
+Because the Carpentries Materials are always open-source, may organisations have used and remixed our infrastructure for their own purposes.
+By incorporating Quarto, we will be able increase the quality of non-R lessons and help strengthen the bridge between languages to enable lessons in other languages and eventually polyglot lessons.
+This will in turn help train future generations of researchers to work reproducibly.

 ### Detail